hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 Swamiji: Don't you see that circumstances have changed now?
 Have the men of our country the power left in them to take up and practice true religion?
-What they have is only pride in themselves that they are very Sâttvika.
+What they have is only pride in themselves that they are very Sāttvika.
 Time was when they were Sattvika, no doubt, but now they have fallen very low.
 The fall from Sattva brings one down headlong into Tamas!
 That is what has happened to them.
 Do you think that a man who does not exert himself at all, who only takes the name of Hari, shutting